 Individuals over 65 may face challenges in qualifying for SSD, although exceptions exist.
 For instance, if an elderly person is not yet drawing SSR and cannot continue working due to a disability, they might be eligible for SSD.
 However, their case will undergo meticulous scrutiny.
 A claims examiner or Administrative Law Judge will rigorously review medical records to ascertain whether the disability is due to aging or a qualifying condition.
 SSD eligibility may not be granted if it’s determined that the inability to work is primarily age-related.

-If you are over 65 and a medical condition prevents you from working, it’s advisable to consult with experienced Beckley Social Security Disability Lawyer Paul Roop.
+If you are over 65 and a medical condition prevents you from working, it’s advisable to consult with our experienced Beckley Social Security Disability Law Firm.
 You might still be eligible for disability benefits, potentially allowing you to avoid premature retirement.

 The Social Security Disability (SSD) program includes a comprehensive list of impairments, known as the Blue Book, which automatically qualify as disabilities due to their severity.
 However, SSD benefits can also be granted for other significant injuries, diseases, and conditions, provided they prevent (or are expected to prevent) an individual from working for over a year.